galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 sequences.
 - Optimality criteria (e.g., MP, ML) help us decide which trees are “good” – by how well they explain the data.
 - We can search tree space for medium-sized problems with branch-and-bound, and bigger problems with heuristics.
-- Bayesian analysis is a way of incorporating prior knowledge in ML analyses.
-- Trees can be assessed for robustness by resampling. testing.
+- Trees can be assessed for robustness by comparing methods, resampling (bootstrap), and considering a phylogenetic network.

 # Troubleshooting